TocasUI/Docs/README.md

       <img src="!-user-!">
 ```

-## Translation Note
+## Translating Note

-The translation files are under the `client/docs/langages/` directory, find your own language and translate it :D. Here're the things that you sure care about while translating the files.
+The translation files are under the `client/docs/langages/` directory, find your own language and translate it :D. Here're the things that you should care about while translating the files.

 1. Replace it with bullshit when it's bullshit.

    (When the words are not telling a story, replace it with your own bullshit.)

-2. Translate when the words has meaning.
+2. Translate it when the word has meaning.

-   (Translate it when the words are telling something meaningful, or a tutorial.)
+   (Translate them when the words are telling something meaningful, or a tutorial.)

 3. Don't hard-translate it when it's a "meme".